feyprotocol/sdk/README.md

 -   `addresses`: partial overrides for any known Fey contract (factory, lockers, hooks, etc.).
 Useful for forks or future deployments.
 -   `defaultAccount`: fallbacks when `walletClient.account` is not set.
 -   `chainId`, `defaults`, `simulate`: advanced knobs exposed via `FeySdkConfig`.
+-   `autoTicks`: `{ enabled?, targetMarketCapUsd?, rangeWidthTicks? }`.
+When enabled (default on `base-mainnet`), the SDK hits Dexscreener's FEY/WETH pair, derives a 4h TWAP USD price, and converts it into a default pool range targeting ~27k USD liquidity.

 All config types are exported from `@feyprotocol/sdk` (`FeySdkConfig`, `FeySdkAddresses`, `FeyEnvironment`, …) so you can rely on editor intellisense.